- Claim a free cyber assessment to see your risk level

-• Support for legal advice, forensic investigations and more
+- Receive support for legal advice, including forensic investigations

-In this digital age, any business that holds electronic data is at risk of data breaches and cyber attacks.
+Any business that holds electronic data is at risk of data breaches and cyber-attacks.
+Such incidents can lead to heavy fines, expensive recovery costs and reputational damage.

 If you do suffer a loss, cyber insurance can help cover the cost of restoring systems.
 It can also help protect your reputation when your company name is on the line.